 Use Excel to encrypt your file

-Similar to encrypting PDFs, Excel offers a way to encrypt your files within the application itself.
+Similar to encrypting PDFs(new window), Excel offers a way to encrypt your files within the application itself.

 Note: Passwords are case sensitive.
 And if you forget your password, you will lose access to your file.
 Do not lose your password.

 How to password protect Excel files in Windows